ashwinidverma/ashwinidverma.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I am working as a senior research fellow in the [Dr. Kavita Joshi's](http://academic.ncl.res.in/k.joshi/home/) group at CSIR-National Chemical Laboratory, India.
+I am a PhD student working with [Dr. Kavita Joshi](http://academic.ncl.res.in/k.joshi/home/) at CSIR-National Chemical Laboratory, India.

-I am a PhD student at CSIR-National Chemical Laboratory, India, exploring the data-driven accelerated design and synthesis of materials.

 My research interests encompass machine learning, active machine learning, deep learning, probabilistic optimization, reinforcement learning, and large language models.

 I'm currently working on devloping machine learning framework to accelerate the design and synthesis of materials for solid state hydrogen storage.

 Key Contributions

-📌 Developed HEART, an ML framework for predicting equilibrium plateau pressure and hydrogen storage properties.
+📌 Developed HEART, an ML framework for predicting hydrogen storage propeties of metal hydrides.

 📌 Contributed to HyStor, an extensive experimental database of hydrogen storage alloys.
-📌 Secured two patents on ML-driven prediction of PCT curves and material screening for hydrogen storage.
-📌 Published research in leading journals, bridging AI with material innovation.

 <!-- This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and haThis is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!